SindujaGopal/FactorialEverReal/README.md

-Defect summary report contains issues identified in the site.
-Cypress\EverReal Project\Defect Summary Report.xls
-It contains defect description, actual value present and suggested new ways.
+Defect summary report contains issues identified in the site (Defect Summary Report.xls) It contains defect description, actual value present and suggested new ways.

 # Instruction to run cypress project